emqx/neuron-docs/en_US/configuration/north-apps/DataStorage/DataStorage.md

 ## Add Subscription

-After plugin configuration, data forwarding can be enabled via southbound device subscriptions.
+After plugin configuration, data storage can be enabled via southbound device subscriptions.

-Click the device card or row on the **North Apps** page, then **Add Subscription** on the **Group List** page.
+Click DataStorage node on the **North Apps** page, then **Add Subscription** on the **Group List** page.
 And set the following:

 - **South device**: Select the southbound device you want to subscribe to.
-- **Group**: Select a group from the southbound device'.
+- **Group**: Select a group from the southbound device.

-## Data Upload
+## Data Storage

-Neuron DataStorage uses Arrow's columnar format for data transmission, which eliminates serialization and deserialization during transport.
+DataStorage uses Arrow's columnar format for data storage, which eliminates serialization and deserialization during transport.
 This significantly reduces latency and performance overhead, improving system throughput.

 ## Operation & Maintenance

-On the device card or device row, you can click on the **Data Statistics** icon to mreview the application's operation status and track the data received and sent.
+You can click on the **Data Statistics** icon to review the application's operation status and track the data received and sent.

+Cached Queue Size indicates the value used by the current DataStorage plugin when storing data.

+Max Cached Queue Size indicates the historical maximum value used by the DataStorage plugin when storing data.

+Discarded Messages indicates the number of data lost when the DataStorage plugin stores data due to excessive data throughput exceeding the maximum value of the cache queue of 1000.